arunthampi/nestorbot/README.md

 # Nestorbot Programming Manual

-Nestor has a large and growing directory of apps that lets you add superpowers to your Bot.
+Nestor has a large and growing directory of powers that lets you add superpowers to your Bot.

-But there are scenarios where you would want to write your own apps that power Nestor.
+But there are scenarios where you would want to write your own powers that power Nestor.
 For e.g. to access your private stats server, or your own database to get results or make deploys to your own custom infrastructure.